Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges: An Overview of Wireless Technologies Employing Unlicensed Spectrum

-To tackle the issue of coexistence in LPWAN, the authors of \cite{LPWANCOEXISTENCESURVEY} proposed modifications across several layers of LPWAN.
-At the intra-technology level, they propose several improvements, including the need in adaptive data rate MAC scheduling protocols with variable slot sizes and corresponding PHY level improvements such as fast and low power synchronization.
-Additionally, they note that the CSMA-CA protocol, despite being bandwidth efficient for a single device transmission, does not fully meet LPWAN demands.
-This is due to the large number of devices transmitting small amounts of data.
-Consequently, \ac{TDMA} based protocols or joint time-frequency scheduling are proposed as alternatives.
-The authors address inter-technology coexistence by highlighting the need for reliable detection techniques and the use of additional sources of information to detect other technologies.
-Inter-technology coexistence might be managed through more robust coding schemes, limiting packet sizes, and employing granular TDMA schemes.
-However, such mechanisms are not widely supported in the existing devices.
+To address coexistence challenges in LPWAN, the authors of \cite{LPWANCOEXISTENCESURVEY} propose modifications spanning multiple protocol layers.
+At the intra-technology level, they recommend improvements such as adaptive data rate MAC scheduling with variable slot sizes, along with corresponding PHY-layer enhancements like fast and low-power synchronization.
+They also argue that the CSMA-CA protocol, while bandwidth-efficient for single-device transmissions, does not fully satisfy LPWAN requirements due to the large number of devices transmitting small data packets.
+As an alternative, they propose \ac{TDMA}-based protocols or joint time–frequency scheduling.

+For inter-technology coexistence, the authors emphasize the importance of reliable detection techniques, potentially leveraging additional sources of information to identify other technologies.
+They further suggest mechanisms such as more robust coding schemes, limiting packet sizes, and implementing fine-grained TDMA approaches.
+However, they note that such mechanisms are not yet widely supported in existing LPWAN devices.

-In conclusion, LPWAN technologies face unique coexistence challenges.
-The use cases typically involve dense device placement with long-range coverage and low throughput.
-However, a review of the literature indicates that modern LPWAN technologies can only support a limited number of different devices in given area.
-Additionally, the broad variety of standards and the lack of coordination mechanisms for intra-technology coexistence make coexistence particularly difficult.
-Consequently, the approaches for ensuring coexistence can be significantly different from, or even opposite to, those used in high-throughput applications (for example, using TDMA-based MAC protocols access instead of CSMA/CA or employing database regulator).
-Naturally, LPWAN technologies do not overlap with high-throughput technologies, as they occupy lower frequency spectrum.
-This fact allows LPWAN technologies coexistence issues to be addressed independently of others.
+\textbf{\underline{In conclusion}}, LPWAN technologies encounter distinct coexistence challenges.
+Their use cases typically involve dense device deployments with wide-area coverage and low data rates.
+However, the literature indicates that current LPWAN systems can only accommodate a limited number of devices within the same area.
+Furthermore, the diversity of standards and the absence of effective intra-technology coordination mechanisms make coexistence particularly difficult.
+As a result, coexistence strategies for LPWAN often differ from, or even contradict, those applied in high-throughput systems—for example, relying on TDMA-based MAC protocols instead of CSMA/CA, or incorporating database-driven regulation.
+Importantly, LPWAN technologies do not generally overlap with high-throughput systems, as they occupy lower frequency bands.
+This separation allows their coexistence issues to be addressed independently from those of high-throughput cases.